DataDog/datadog-cdk-constructs/README.md

   const [gitRepoUrl, gitHash] = await datadogCi.gitMetadata.getGitCommitInfo()

   const app = new cdk.App();
-  // Pass in the hash to the ExampleStack constructor new ExampleStack(app, "ExampleStack", {}, gitHash, gitRepoUrl);
+  // Pass in the hash and repo url to the ExampleStack constructor new ExampleStack(app, "ExampleStack", {}, gitHash, gitRepoUrl);
 }
 ```